Peaceful, Present, and Prepared Birth

 This unique birth preparation course will give you many tools—yoga postures, meditations, mantras, visualizations, and breath techniques—to help you stay calm, centered, and focused throughout your birth experience.
 Whether you have decided on a natural, drug-free birth or a medicated birth, this class is a must for mindful mamas-to-be!

 Erica Rodefer Winters is a Charleston prenatal yoga teacher on a mission to help pregnant and new mamas find more balance through yoga, mindfulness, self-care, community, and humor.
 (If you're a mindful mama, please check out her YouTube channel for free yoga videos and join her free Facebook group!)
-She's also a trained journalist and editor.
 Visit SpoiledYogi.com to read more of her writing and see her local teaching schedule.

 PRAISE FOR THE COURSE AND ERICA'S TEACHING